 - 1. To ensure that the uploaded data is processed from the staging tables into the operations database, do either of the following: - Wait until the next scheduled inventory import.
 By default, the inventory import and recalculation is triggered overnight. - Trigger an inventory import/recalculation now.
 Be aware that this processes all current data, and is not restricted to your new inventory import.
 As a result, it may take some time (hours, for a large computer estate).
 Use the following steps: - a.
-In your compliance browser, navigate to the Reconcile page (License Compliance > Reconcile). - Restriction: You must be in a role with administrator rights to be able to include your new inventory import in the reconciliation you run manually. - b.
+In your compliance browser, navigate to the Reconcile page (License Compliance > Reconcile).

+b.
 Select the Update inventory for reconciliation check box.